igrishaev/soothe/README.md

   value must be an integer"`.

 - When the `pred` is something different, try the `via` vector of specs.
-The alorithm iterates the vector in reverse order.
+The algorithm iterates the vector in reverse order.
 The first spec which has a message in the registry will succeed.

 - A special case when an `s/keys` spec misses a required key.

 - Another special case when the spec is wrapped with `s/conformer`.

-- Default message gets resolved.
+- The default message gets resolved.

 ## TL;DR: Code Samples